 Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
 Our website also offers users the option to download the narrative in PDF format.
 In some instances, other softwares may be used, or may be available on request.
 Available formats for content published on our website but not produced by us, or referenced on our website but stored elsewhere, may vary.
 For further information please refer to the contact details at the beginning of this report.

 For information regarding conditions of access to data, please refer to the following links:

 Access to microdata is via the Secure Research Service (SRS).

-Further queries can be addressed to the ITIS public enquiry team by email to email@example.com.
+Further queries can be sent to the ITIS public enquiry team at firstname.lastname@example.org.